dcsil/Horizon-Labs/project/backend/README.md

 - Each chat session is stored under the `chat_sessions` collection with the following document shape:
   - `messages`: ordered array of `{ role, content, display_content, created_at }` records.
   - `friction_progress`, `session_mode`, `last_prompt`: friction state needed for continuum gating.
-- Missing or invalid credentials will cause the API to fail fast so configuration issues can be resolved immediately.
+- Missing or invalid credentials will cause the API to fall back to the in-memory repository; install `google-cloud-firestore` and configure credentials to enable persistence.